The Best Solid State Amp in 2024

 • Weight: 42.9 lbs.

-Things to Consider When Buying a Solid State Guitar Amp
+Things to Consider When Buying the Best Solid State Amps

 • Power Rating and Volume

-Most of the time, tube amps are louder than solid state amps given the same power rating.
-The main reason being is that tube amps can be driven harder and handle clipping better, while solid state amps can't.
+Most of the time, tube amps are louder than solid state amps, given the same power rating.
+The main reason is that tube amps can be driven harder and handle clipping better, while solid state amps can't.
 When solid state amps are heavily cranked, hard clipping occurs, which sounds like aggressive non-musical distortion.
-Tube amplifiers “soft clip” which is a bit more musical sounding.
+Tube amplifiers “soft clip,” which is a bit more musical sounding.

-There are also other factors which can influence volume, chief among them being the efficiency of the speakers.
-The majority of components in an amplifier have a part in changing the tone and volume you get.
-With that being said, as a rule solid state amplifiers are generally going to be quieter than their tube counterparts.
+There are also other factors that can influence volume, chief among them being the efficiency of the speakers.
+The majority of components in an amplifier play a part in changing the tone and volume you get.
+With that being said, as a rule, solid state amplifiers are generally going to be quieter than their tube counterparts.
 This quieter sound can be attributed to new electrolytic capacitors that are better at filtering out electrical noise.

-Just keep in mind that the best solid state guitar amps are built with high quality components, so the difference in volume between a high-end solid state amplifier and a high-end tube amp isn’t going to be overly dramatic.
-For gigging in medium to large stages/venues, you’re going to want to make sure you have at least 100 watts on hand.
-This will give you plenty of head room during a gig, so you won’t have to push your solid state amp to breaking point.
+Just keep in mind that the best solid state guitar amps are built with high quality components, so the difference in volume between a high-end solid state amplifier and a high-end tube amplifier isn't going to be overly dramatic.
+For gigging in medium- to large-scale venues, you're going to want to make sure you have at least 100 watts on hand.
+This will give you plenty of headroom during a gig, so you won't have to push your solid state guitar amp to breaking point.

 • Tone

 Because the technology of a solid state amplifier is more affordable, most cheaper amps are solid state.
-Because of this, solid state technology has gotten a reputation of sounding bad because its generally used in cheaper amplifiers.
-However, given the prevalence of solid state amplifiers in a variety of different musicians’ rigs they obviously can’t sound bad all the time.
+Because of this, solid state technology has gotten a reputation for sounding bad because it is generally used in cheaper amplifiers.
+However, given the prevalence of solid state amplifiers in a variety of different musicians' rigs, they obviously can't sound bad all the time.

 • Speaker Size

-However, the size of a speaker isn’t the sole factor that decides the frequency response of an amplifier.
+However, the size of a speaker isn't the sole factor that determines the frequency response of an amplifier.
 Frequency response, just like overtones and volume, is influenced by every component in your amp.

 • Do Built-In Effects Matter?